-Sa vedaitat paramam brahma dhāma yatra viśvaṁ nihitam bhāti śubhram, upāste puruṣam ye hy akāmās te śukram etad ativartanti dhīrāḥ (3.2.1): Whoever knows this Brahman in which the Universe in all its vastness is fixed and which shines more radiantly than the Sun, and those people who are devoted to such a person without any kind of earthly desire, go beyond the chances of coming back to this world by rebirth.
-The possibility of rebirth is severed completely because the cause of rebirth, which is the remainder of the sanchita karmas, is burnt and becomes like a burnt seed.
+Sa vedaitat paramam brahma dhāma yatra viśvaṁ nihitam bhāti śubhram, upāste puruṣam ye hy akāmās te śukram etad ativartanti dhīrāḥ (3.2.1): Whoever knows this Brahman in which the universe in all its vastness is fixed, and which shines more radiantly than the Sun, and those people who are devoted to such a person without any kind of earthly desire, go beyond the chances of coming back to this world by rebirth.
+The possibility of rebirth is severed completely because the causes of rebirth, which are the remainder of the sanchita karmas, is burnt and becomes like a burnt seed.

-The karma of the Jivanmukta Purusha is compared to a burnt seed or a burnt cloth.
+The karma of the jivanmukta purusha is compared to a burnt seed or a burnt cloth.
 A burnt cloth may look like a cloth, but if we touch it, it is ashes.
-A burnt seed cannot germinate into a plant though it may look like a seed to all outside perceptions.
-So is the condition in this world of the knower of Brahman.
-He transcends the causes of rebirth—śukram etad ativartanti—and therefore people adore these great beings.
+A burnt seed cannot germinate into a plant, though it may look like a seed to all outside perception.
+So is the condition of the knower of Brahman in this world.
+He transcends the causes of rebirth—śukram etad ativartanti—and therefore, people adore these great beings.
 By the vibration that automatically arises around this person, a kind of purifying atmosphere is created.
-There is an aura around a knower of Brahman which reaches some distance according to the intensity of the realisation.
+There is an aura around the knower of Brahman which reaches some distance according to the intensity of the realisation.
 It may be some feet, some kilometres, or even longer distances.
 The light of the Atman emanating from within into longer distances outside the body is called the aura of a person.
 The radiance cannot be seen with the eyes, but those effects can be felt.

 There was a great saint and sage called Raghavendra Swami, and his Samadhi is in Mantralaya, which is now in Andhra Pradesh.
 It seems that three astrologers met him and saw his horoscope to find out how long he would live.
 One of the astrologers said 100 years, another astrologer said 300 years, and the third astrologer said 700 years.
 How is it possible that three great astrologers say that he would live for 100, 300 or 700 years?
 The saint, who was present while this discussion was taking place, said that all three astrologers were correct.
 For 100 years his body will last, for 300 years people will read the works written by him, and for 700 years his aura will be felt around his Samadhi.
 This is the great proclamation of the saint himself, and they say that whoever goes to Mantralaya and sleeps there for 3 nights expressing some wish, that wish will be fulfilled because of the greatness of the aura that continues to operate at that place for 700 years after his passing.
 I think 700 years are not over yet, so you can go and see what happens.
 Such is the power of the knower of Brahman.

 Nāyam ātmā pravacanena labhyo na medhayā, na bahunā śrutena: yam evaiṣa vṛṇute tena labhyas tasyaiṣa ātmā vivṛṇute tanūṁ svām (3.2.3): This verse also occurs in the Kathopanishad.
-It means that logical dispositions are not the means of knowing the Atman—not by intellection, not by academic knowledge, not by of scriptural study.
+It means that logical dispositions are not the means of knowing the Atman—not by intellection, academic knowledge, not by scriptural study.
 It shall be known only by that person who is chosen by the Atman.
-If it is God’s will that we should know him, we shall know him.
+If God wills that we should know him, we shall know him.
 It is the grace of God.
 Dhātu-prasādān mahimānam ātmanaḥ (Katha 2.20) is mentioned in the Kathopanishad.
 The grace of God is operating everywhere as events in this world, cosmic history and the fate of people.
-The past, present and future of every individual is written in the firmament of the cosmos; and therefore, it is up to us to devote ourselves to the Supreme Atman, the Soul of the universe, God Almighty, that we shall be in its good books.
+The past, present and future of every individual is written in the firmament of the cosmos; and therefore, it is up to us to devote ourselves to the Supreme Atman, the Soul of the universe, God Almighty, that we shall be in His good books.

-Tapso vāpy aliṅgāt: By any kind of ostentation, pretention, vainglorious appearance in public life, this is not to be attained.
+Tapso vāpy aliṅgāt: By any kind of ostentation, pretension, vainglorious appearance in public life, this is not to be attained.
 The great in society need not be really great in the eye of God.
 And austerities which are just physically oriented, and even torturous mental restraints, may not be adequate for the sake of the Atman because the highest tapas is love of God.
-Mumukshutva and all austerity converge in this intense longing, devotion, and any kind of tapas or austerity minus devotion or longing and ends only in a kind of mortification of the spirit will not lead us to the Atman.
+Mumukshutva and all austerity converge in this intense longing, devotion, and any kind of tapas, or austerity, minus devotion or longing, ends only in a kind of mortification of the spirit and will not lead us to the Atman.

 Now the following verses, with which we will conclude the Upanishad, speak of the final attainment of the soul, unity with Brahman, the attainment of the final goal.
 How do we attain that?
 Some examples and illustrations are given here to make it clear as to how we unite ourselves with Brahman.

-Vedāntā-vijñāna-suniścitārthāḥ saṁnyāsa-yogād yatayaḥ śuddhasttvāḥ, te brahma-lokeṣu parāntakāle parāṁṛtāḥ parimucyanti sarve (3.2.6): Those seekers, knowers, whose internal nature has been purified by a life of intense quest and renunciation, and those who are well established in the Atman and who have been illumined by the knowledge of the Vedanta Shastra, whose minds have been fixed forever in one given direction, who have attained a conviction which is forever certainty and no shaking of that conviction is ever possible, such great souls reach Brahmaloka.
+Vedāntā-vijñāna-suniścitārthāḥ saṁnyāsa-yogād yatayaḥ śuddhasttvāḥ, te brahma-lokeṣu parāntakāle parāṁṛtāḥ parimucyanti sarve (3.2.6): Those seekers, knowers, whose internal nature has been purified by a life of intense quest and renunciation, and those who are well established in the Atman and who have been illumined by the knowledge of the Vedanta Shastra, whose mind has been fixed forever in one given direction, who have attained a conviction which is forever certain and no shaking of that conviction is ever possible, such great souls reach Brahmaloka.

 There are two kinds of mukti mentioned here.
 The earlier verse which we read just now describes sadyomukti.
-What we are reading now will describe kramamukti.
-Sadhyomukti is immediate liberation just here.
+What we are reading now describes kramamukti.
+Sadhyomukti is immediate liberation, just here.
 Wherever we depart, whichever be the place where we die or cast off the body, at that very spot we merge into Brahman.
 If a drop in the ocean is to unite itself with the ocean, it need not have to travel some hundreds of kilometres to reach the ocean; it is just there.
-It dives into the very bosom of its own source the ocean.
+It dives into the very bosom of its own source, the ocean.
 In a similar manner, the soul need not have to travel in some direction—go to the Sun, Moon, stars, etc. It dissolves here itself because that which it has to reach is at the very spot where it is.
 That is called sadyomukti, immediate liberation, which is very rarely obtained.
 It is attained with great difficulty by those most blessed ones who have no desires at all of any kind.

 Otherwise, the lesser ones reach Brahmaloka gradually through the Devayana Marga, through the rays of the Sun, through the Sun, and then through lightning, and through a Mahapurusha who comes and takes the soul by the hand to Brahmaloka.
-It is said that this soul will remain in Brahmaloka for as long as this universe lasts, which means to say for such length of time as Brahma himself rules this cosmos.
-At the end of the universe—the pralaya or the ultimate dissolution of the cosmos—the universe is dissolved, and together with it Brahma also is dissolved.
+It is said that this soul will remain in Brahmaloka for as long as this universe lasts, which means to say, for such length of time as Brahma himself rules the cosmos.
+At the end of the universe—the pralaya or the ultimate dissolution of the cosmos—the universe is dissolved and, together with it, Brahma also is dissolved.
 And when Brahma and the universe are dissolved in ultimate pralaya, the souls abiding there will also dissolve, and will attain absolute Brahman.
 Until that time they will be in the region of the Creator for as long as the Universe lasts.
-This is called kramamukti, the graduated system of attainment of liberation in the case of those who have sattvic desires, who have done great sattvic upasanas and worshipped God with devotion but sattvic karma is still persisting and therefore they will not immediately merge with Brahman.
+This is called kramamukti, the graduated system of attainment of liberation in the case of those who have sattvic desires, who have done great sattvic upasanas and worshipped God with devotion but sattvic karma is still persisting, and therefore they will not immediately merge with Brahman.
 They will reach up through the graduated scale prepared by prakriti through the sattva guna, and having reached Brahamaloka at the end of time, they merge with Brahman.
 Either way it is good; there is no harm.
 Let us go through Brahamaloka if we cannot have immediate liberation—te brahma-lokeṣu parāntakāle parāṁṛtāḥ parimucyanti sarve.

 Gatāḥ kalāḥ pañcadaśa pratiṣṭhā: Here fifteen faculties are mentioned, which are actually the five pranas, the five senses of knowledge, and the five senses of action.
 With the mind included, it becomes sixteen.
-But here fifteen are mentioned, and these fifteen or we may say sixteen kalas—all the perceptive and cognitive faculties—dissolve.
+But here fifteen are mentioned, and these fifteen kalas or we may say sixteen kalas—all the perceptive and cognitive faculties—dissolve.
 Together with that dissolution, individuality itself dissolves.